 Jira Crash Course

 Written By Michael | Jira | 0 Comments

-Before we start, for your information, I have a mini Crash Course in the form of a training course at this address.
-It’s a new (2023) version, including all this post’s information, plus a few new videos.
+Before we start, for your information, I have a Crash Course in the form of a training course at this address.
+This is my latest revision of the evolving course, which you can implement in less than 90 minutes.

+Jira Crash Course